YuZhengM/yzm_log/README.md

 :param log_path: Log file output path.
 Default is log_%Y%m%d.log.
 :param level: Log printing level.
 Default is INFO.
 :param is_solitary: When the file path is consistent (here, the log_path parameter is not a specific file name, but a file path), whether the file is formed independently according to the name parameter.
 Default is True.
 :param is_form_file: Whether to form a log file.
-Default is True.
+Default is False.
 :param size: Setting the file size if a file is formed.
 Default is 104857600.
 (100MB)
 :param backup_count: Setting the number of rotating files if a file is formed.
 Default is 10.
 :param encoding: Setting of file encoding if a file is formed.
 Default is UTF-8.